-Kale has been a staple crop during hard times in many regions of the world, especially the north, as it is resilient to colder temperatures, grows relatively fast and is nutrient dense.
+Kale has been a staple crop throughout history in many regions of the world, especially the north, as it is resilient to colder temperatures, grows relatively fast, and is nutrient dense.

 Bring a large pot of salted water to a boil.
 Meanwhile, strip kale leaves from ribs and stems, then tear leaves crosswise into 2″–3″ pieces.
 Cook kale in boiling water until bright green and slightly softened, about 2 minutes.
 Using tongs, transfer kale to a colander and rinse under cold water, tossing; squeeze out excess liquid from leaves.
 Keep water at a boil (you’ll use it for the pasta).